JanLawrence/optimy_assessment/README.md

 ## Other notes

 - I have implemented using namespaces for easy calling of classes.
-Notice that I renamed the class folder to models to easily implement namespace name because class folder are reserved word.
+Notice that I renamed the class folder to models to easily implement namespace name because the class name is a reserved word.

 ## Notes: